Frequently Asked Questions

 I want immersion.
 What program would you recommend?

 How immersed you are mostly depends on – you.
+To avoid English and really use your new language, you must make the decision to get out, get active, make mistakes, and learn.
+That said, heading to smaller locations can help.
 Moscow and St. Petersburg have the greatest number of English speakers and the largest expat networks, but it is not particularly difficult to avoid either if you try.
-Locations outside of Moscow and St. Petersburg do provide less temptation to hang out with English speakers, and sometimes it is easier to make friends who are locals in cities besides Moscow and St. Petersburg.
+Locations outside of Moscow and St. Petersburg do provide less temptation to hang out with English speakers, and sometimes better opportunities to make local friends.
 This is partly because such cities (and hence the university communities) are smaller, and partly because English-speaking foreigners are more of a novelty.
-Living in a home stay is one great way to become more immersed in the culture – you always have someone to talk to, you will have more everyday transactions in Russian, and it provides a window into real Russian life and mentality than you might have otherwise.
-We also have fewer students studying during the academic year than in the summer.
-In short, for the most immersive experience possible, you might consider a year-long program with the home stay option in Irkutsk, Novosibirsk, Nizhny Novgorod, Vladivostok, or Bishkek, Kyrgyzstan.
+Living in a home stay is one great way to become more immersion in the culture – you will have more everyday transactions in your target language, and it provides a window into the local everyday life and mentality than you might have otherwise.
+Study during the academic year can be more conducive to immersian as there are far more tourists and study abroad students abroad during the summer.
+In short, for the most immersive experience possible, you might consider an academic year-long program with a home stay option in Irkutsk or Vladivostok, Russia, or Bishkek, Kyrgyzstan.

 I’m interested in international relations.
 What program would you recommend?

 If your Russian skills are advanced, the best option would be our MGIMO Visiting Scholar Program, the premier school in Russia for studies in international relations, international law, and international economics.
 Courses are taught in Russian.
 If your Russian isn't so advanced, your best option would be to enroll in our Russian Studies Semester.
 You would take some Russian language classes as part of the program core, and take subject courses in English.
 Lots of our other programs cover international relations as well.